anannya03/T3Gen-Model/README.md

 # T3Gen-Model
-Text-ToTestcase generation using CodeLlama and LoRA
+Text-to-Testcase generation using CodeLlama and LoRA